 Shopping on an Olympian scale

-With the eyes of the world on London for the 2012 Olympic Games, many people will have also spotted the enormous Westfield Stratford shopping mall next to the Olympic Park.
+When the eyes of the world were on London for the 2012 Olympic Games, many people will have also spotted the enormous Westfield Stratford shopping mall next to the Olympic Park.
 In fact, it’s so enormous it lays claim to the title of the biggest urban shopping centre in Europe, with impressive statistics to match.
 Its largest tenant is John Lewis, a branch of the famous department store that covers a huge 22,000 square metres.
 John Lewis is far from alone, as the rest of the shopping complex houses around 300 other stores and 70 restaurants – perfect for those who like a spot of lunch mid-shop.

 Designer labels at outlet prices

 If you’re serious about your shopping, why not make a day of it?
 The Bicester Village Shopping Express™ is a day trip from London to Bicester Village, a popular and stylish designer outlet centre just 1 hour 30 minutes from central London on board a luxurious, air-conditioned coach.
 The outlet centre features boutiques showcasing the very best of the fashion world, including American fashion royalty Calvin Klein, Ralph Lauren and Tommy Hilfiger, legendary Italian designers Dolce & Gabbana, Gucci and Versace, alongside French fashion heavyweights Dior, YSL and Céline.
 There’s plenty besides haute couture too, with stores for fans of street fashion, homewares, gadgets and accessories.
 Get on board the Bicester Village Shopping Express™ and enjoy big city shopping without the big city crowds.